BioDynaMo/paraview-plugin-builder/README.md

 To build a plugin, first make sure that the targeted version of ParaView has been built, then use the `run_build_plugin` script.

-As parameters, use `-f` option to specify the path that contains the plugin sources, and specify the tag of the version of ParaView to build the plugin with.
+As parameters, use `-d` option to specify the path that contains the plugin sources, and specify the tag of the version of ParaView to build the plugin with.
-Note that if no folder is provided, the script tries to build the file `plugin.tgz` in the script directory.
+Note that if no plugin directory is provided, the script tries to build the file `plugin.tgz` in the script directory.

- * `run_build_plugin -f /path/to/plugin/folder hashOrTag`
+ * `run_build_plugin -d /path/to/plugin/directory hashOrTag`
- * eg: `./run_build_plugin.sh -f /home/user/myPlugin v5.6.2`
+ * eg: `./run_build_plugin.sh -d /home/user/myPlugin v5.6.2`
- * eg: `./run_build_plugin.sh -f /home/user/myPlugin 83a6c73`
+ * eg: `./run_build_plugin.sh -d /home/user/myPlugin 83a6c73`

 If specific CMake options have to be passed during the configuration of the plugin,